Skip to main content

 Aurangzeb had ascended the throne and had immediately declared special taxes on all non-Muslims.
 The Jizya was removed by Akbar and had remained so till then.
 Aurangzeb not only reimposed it but also decided to increase the amounts.
 The news angered the Rajput Rulers.

-Raj Singh decided to act on it sending a cordial letter to the Mughal Emperor, requesting him to honour his forefather’s age-old traditions and remove the Jizya.
-He waited for a reply from the Mughal hoping that he had understood.
+Raj Singh decided to act on it, sending a cordial letter to the Mughal Emperor, requesting him to honour his forefather’s age-old traditions and remove the Jizya.
+He waited for a reply from the Mughal, hoping that he had understood.

-In his court the sealed letter from the Sisodia king made Aurangzeb fume.
-He had dared to question the Mughal Emperor, it was time to teach this man a lesson.
+In his court, the sealed letter from the Sisodia king made Aurangzeb fume.
+He had dared to question the Mughal Emperor; it was time to teach this man a lesson.
 Smiling at his idea, he called upon his commanders posted at Bundi.

-“ Are you sure about this Alampana?”
+“ Are you sure about this, Alampana?”
 His commander’s question angered him.
-“You all are my servants, you cannot question the master, do as I say!”
+“You all are my servants; you cannot question the master.
+Do as I say!”

 The Mahanal Temple complex of Bijolia was almost at the Mewar Bundi borders.
-Dedicated to the Kuldev Lord Shiva this temple fell under the province of the Rao Sahebs of Bijolia.
-Early at dawn, a sudden attack from a thousand odd Mughals shook Bijolia fort as they barged into the complex and broke down the walls.
+Dedicated to the Kuldev Lord Shiva, this temple fell under the province of the Rao Sahebs of Bijolia.
+Early at dawn, a sudden attack from a thousand-odd Mughals shook Bijolia fort as they barged into the complex and broke down the walls.
 The Mughal General damaged the temples of Shiva.

 “He had done enough.”
 Raj Singh sore before the Maharana’s portrait.
 "Samant Ji!”

 “Ji?”
-The man asked scared.
+The man asked, scared.

 “Send peace offers to Marwar and Amber now!”